kadenbarlow/awsctx/README.md

 # Awsctx

 I spend a lot of time doing bouncing between aws accounts and I couldn't find an easy way to manage the different access keys I had.
-After using kubectx I was inspired to create a similar tool but for switching between different aws accounts.
+After using an awesome kuberneetes tool called [kubectx](https://github.com/ahmetb/kubectx) I was inspired to create a similar tool but for switching between different aws accounts.

 ## Installing